karthik22-ai/Aidex/README.md

 # Aidex
-# 🤖 Aidex: Your All-in-One AI Assistant
+# 🤖 Aidex: Your Medical assistant

 Aidex is an AI-powered virtual assistant designed to act as a brain that listens, thinks, and responds like a human—combining voice, vision, and reasoning into a seamless interface.
 Built with FastAPI and a modern frontend, Aidex leverages LLMs and real-time input to deliver personalized, human-centric interactions.